SSWConsulting/SSW.Rules.Content/rules/good-email-subject/rule.md

 ### Good Subject Examples

 Always use a descriptive email subject to make it easier to find later.
-Use emojos and [prefixes](/prefixes) to give context straight away.
+Use [emojis](/use-emojis) and [prefixes](/prefixes) to give context straight away.

 #### Consulting